AdaCore/training_material/courses/rust_essentials/030_types_and_values/00_introduction.rst

 - **Common Data Types**

-    -What kind of data we can store (like numbers, text, or true/false)
+    - What kind of data we can store (like numbers, text, or true/false)

 - **Arithmetic**

-    -How to perform basic math operations
+    - How to perform basic math operations

 - **Type Inference**

-    -How Rust is smart enough to often guess the type of data for us
+    - How Rust is smart enough to often guess the type of data for us